 - the clinical methods used to measure effectiveness

 The authors analyzed 41 studies on the effectiveness of PPIs.
-They concluded that there’s little difference in the effectiveness of PPIs.
+They found that there’s little difference in the effectiveness of PPIs.

 The price of relief

 Until March 2014, Nexium was available only by prescription and at a significantly higher price.
 Nexium now offers an over-the-counter (OTC) product that’s priced competitively with Prilosec OTC.
 However, generic omeprazole may be less expensive than Prilosec OTC.

 Traditionally, insurance companies didn’t cover OTC products.
 However, the PPI market has led many to revise their coverage of Prilosec OTC and Nexium OTC.
 If your insurance still doesn’t cover OTC PPIs, a prescription for generic omeprazole or esomeprazole may be your best option.